In Season: Fall Sweetness

 Is there anything so satisfying as the first bite of a fall apple?
 One crunch and you know summer if officially over, but that apple is going to be your sweet companion through the long winter months, so you resign yourself just a bit…

-Late September is truly the apex of the harvest season – a time when many summer crops are still available (hello, everbearing strawberries), but the goodness of fall is rolling in with all the gorgeous squash, grapes, and crisp apples appearing at the markets.
-We’ll be celebrating the bounty at our annual Fall Fair, which takes place this Sunday, October 1st at Mt.
-Pleasant Market.
+Early October is truly the apex of the harvest season – a time when many summer crops are still available but the goodness of fall is rolling in with all the gorgeous squash, grapes, and crisp apples appearing at the markets.

 Baking 101: Most apples are great for eating straight off the tree, but some are ideally suited for baking.
 While the sour and flavourful Granny Smith tops most lists, some cooks covet the Braeburn for its tart sweetness, or the Honey Crisp for its unbelievable crunch and structure that holds up well in pies and tarte tatins.